Skip to:

 Choosing the appropriate prototype fidelity depends on several factors:

-Assess the current stage of the design process to decide whether low fidelity or high fidelity prototypes are most suitable.
+Stage of the design process: Assess the current stage of the design process to decide whether low-fidelity or high-fidelity prototypes are most suitable.

-Consider the available resources, such as time and budget, to determine the feasibility of creating high fidelity prototypes.
+Available resources and time constraints: Consider the available resources, such as time and budget, to determine the feasibility of creating high-fidelity prototypes.

-Consider an iterative approach, starting with low fidelity prototypes and gradually transitioning to high fidelity as the design matures and stakeholders provide feedback.
+Iterative approach: Consider an iterative approach, starting with low-fidelity prototypes and gradually transitioning to high-fidelity as the design matures and stakeholders provide feedback.

 By carefully considering these factors, designers can make informed decisions when selecting the most appropriate prototype fidelity, ultimately leading to successful design outcomes.